xtekky/gpt4free/android/README.md

   native JS bridge (`window.AndroidClipboard` → `ClipboardManager`), so copy/paste works
   reliably inside the WebView
 - **Text selection**: long-press works natively; WebView text selection menu is enabled by default

+## Provider browser automation (CDP)

+Providers that need a browser (e.g. Cloudflare) use `CDPSession`.
+On Android there is no installable Chrome, so `CDPSession` attaches to the app's own **WebView**:

+- `MainActivity` enables `WebView.setWebContentsDebuggingEnabled(true)`, which exposes the DevTools abstract socket `@webview_devtools_remote_<pid>`
+- `CDPSession` (mode `webview`, auto-detected on Android or forced with `G4F_BROWSER_MODE=webview`) connects to that socket with an aiohttp `UnixConnector` and speaks plain CDP
+- On close, the session navigates the WebView back to the page it showed before automation
+- Limitation: there is only one WebView, so sessions cannot run in parallel tabs and automation navigation is visible in the app UI